Squadron Airborne: Technical error

 It is likely that the author confused the term "reprimand" with "admonishment".
 A person who is admonished is awarded a documented scolding which is considered far lighter than an official reprimand (and which can be applied to personnel below NCO rank).
 Later in the book, Cornelius is spoken to by Mason, after ignoring orders to take shelter while the station was under attack and Mason mentions a severe reprimand as a possible consequence for any repetition.
 (Mason also thanks Cornelius for his bravery and undertakes to recommend him for a decoration.)

 Chronology

-No dates are mentioned during the book, but the reference to a raid on Southampton and the arrival of unusually large Luftwaffe formations a few days later along with bombing attacks on towns would suggest that the story begins on or about the 10th of September 1940.
+No dates are mentioned in the book, but the reference to a raid on Southampton and the arrival of unusually large Luftwaffe formations a few days later along with bombing attacks on towns would suggest that the story begins on or about 10 September 1940.